-1. Werfen and the World's Largest Ice Caves
+1. Explore Werfen and the World's Largest Ice Caves

 An easy half-hour commute south of Salzburg is the picturesque village of Werfen, home to the incredible World of the Ice Giants (Eisriesenwelt).
 Billed as the world's largest system of ice caves, this vast network of caverns covers an area of more than 30,000 square meters, with a total of 45 kilometers of underground tunnels so far discovered.
-Also worth a visit is nearby Abtenau, a picturesque little market town that is a good jumping-off point for hikes and scenic drives.
+Also worth a visit is nearby Abtenau, a picturesque little market town that serves as a good jumping-off point for hiking adventures and scenic drives.

 Official site: www.eisriesenwelt.at/en/

 Accommodation: Where to Stay in Salzburg: Best Areas & Hotels

 2. Ah, Vienna!
 Take a Day Trip to Austria's Beautiful Capital City

 Although a three-hour drive east of Salzburg (or 2.5 hours by train), Austria's capital city, Vienna, is a must-visit, whether for a day trip or an overnight stay.
 Long the seat of the Austro-Hungarian Habsburg monarchy, Vienna offers many memorable tourist attractions such as the spectacular Hofburg Palace, home to every Austrian ruler (and now the country's President) since 1275.

 This stunning (and very large) palace covers nearly 60 acres in the heart of the city, and boasts an impressive 19 courtyards and 2,600 rooms.
 The palace is where you'll find highlights such as the Sisi Museum and the Imperial Apartments, with their fine collections of furniture, personal artifacts, and artworks.